-- Span of Service: 1000 hrs 1600 hrs - Frequency of Service: 60 minutes
+Span of Service: 1000 hrs - 1600 hrs

 3.2.3 Service Reliability

 It is reasonable to expect buses to be reliable, that is, buses must be on time at all publicly scheduled time points.
 'On time' should be defined as buses never being early at a scheduled time point (zero minutes early) and not being more than 5 minutes late to allow for unforeseen delays.